A Unified Framework for Probabilistic Component Analysis: A Unified EM Framework for Component Analysis

-Since different models have different connectivity, the mean-field influence on each latent point $\mbf{y}_i$ now depends on this specific connectivity through $\mbf{m}_i^{(R)}$, which is a function of $\mathbb{E}[\mbf{y}_j]$.
-After calculating the normalising integral for the priors Eq. \ref{eq:prior:PCA}-\ref{eq:prior:LE} and given the mean-field, we obtain
+\fi Since different CA models have different latent connectivities (and thus different MRF configurations), the mean-field influence on each latent point $\mbf{y}_i$ now depends on the model-specific connectivity via $\mbf{m}_i^{\mathcal{M}}$, a function of $\mathbb{E}[\mbf{y}_j]$.
+After calculating the normalising integral for the priors Eq. \ref{eq:prior:PCA}-\ref{eq:prior:LE} and given the mean-field, \if\uniFirst1 it can be easily shown that Eq. \ref{eq:genMultipleMRFprior} follows a Gaussian distribution,